Facilities Arrangements for Trade Unions and Professional Organisations Policy : guide for managers

 - A trade union is an organised association of workers in a trade, group of trades, or a profession formed to protect and further the rights and interests of its members.

-- A professional organisation exists to advance a particular profession and support the interests of its members.
+- A professional organisation exists to advance a profession and support its members' interests.

 Partnership working

-NHSScotland has taken significant steps to develop and embed the concept and practice of partnership working.
-This involves the Scottish Government, NHS employers, trade unions, and professional organisations working closely to reach agreement on issues that affect employees.
+NHS Scotland has taken significant steps to develop and embed the concept and practice of partnership working.
+This involves the Scottish Government, NHS employers, trade unions, and professional organisations working closely together to reach an agreement on issues affecting employees.
 It requires openness, honesty, and a commitment to sharing information transparently.
-Consensus is widely accepted as the best way of prioritising and achieving commitment to long-term strategic change.
+Consensus is widely accepted as the best way to prioritise and secure commitment to long-term strategic change.

 The Staff Governance Standard is a system of corporate accountability for the fair and effective management of all employees.
-This advocates the active participation of staff directly or via their trade union or professional organisation in issues that affect them.
-Discussions will normally take place at a partnership forum or negotiation committee where staff side representatives will advocate for all employees and not just their own members.
+This advocates the active participation of staff, directly or through their trade union or professional organisation, in issues that affect them.
+Discussions will normally take place at a partnership forum or a negotiation committee, where staff-side representatives will advocate for all employees, not just their own members.

 Each board will have its own partnership agreement, which will be signed by recognised trade unions and professional organisations.
 This agreement details the arrangements for partnership working and the associated negotiation and consultation rights.

-Representatives may be asked as part of their duties to be involved in the partnership process by attending the local partnership forum or local negotiation committee.
-These are made up of local trade union and professional organisation officials and management representatives where discussion would take place about issues affecting staff.
+Representatives may be asked, as part of their duties, to participate in the partnership process by attending the local partnership forum or the local negotiation committee.
+These are made up of local trade union and professional organisation officials and management representatives, where discussions would take place about issues affecting staff.
 The local negotiation committee covers issues specific to medical and dental staff.
 In addition, they may be asked to undertake work on behalf of all employees and not just their own membership.
 For example, an organisational change process.

 Representatives may be asked to sit on national partnership groups as part of their role and will need time off to attend.